 Mrs. P. made repeated requests for maintenance and an accessible parking space but nothing was ever done.
-The Greater Houston Fair Housing Center made a formal Request for Reasonable Accommodations which was denied.
+The Greater Houston Fair Housing Center (GHFHC) made a formal Request for Reasonable Accommodations which was denied.
 A Housing Discrimination Administrative Complaint was filed with HUD for Mrs. P., and a Design and Construction Complaint was filed by GHFHC against the apartment complex.
 Because of the enormous amount of evidence against it, the housing provider agreed to conciliate the bona fide complaint with an award of \$7,000 to Mrs. P. The conciliation of the complaint allowed the family to move into a new accessible four-bedroom single family dwelling.
 The Design and Construction complaint was conciliated with the Respondent agreeing to correct all noncompliant issues and with an award of \$7,753 to GHFHC.

-The Necessity of the Fair Housing Initiatives Program in Supporting the Work of Private Fair Housing Organizations the housing industry by supporting a network of private-public partnerships with local nonprofit fair housing organizations working in their communities.
+The Necessity of the Fair Housing Initiatives Program in Supporting the Work of Private Fair Housing Organizations

+The primary source of funding for private fair housing organizations is HUD's Fair Housing Initiatives Program (FHIP).
+FHIP is instrumental in providing unique and vital services to the public and the housing industry by supporting a network of private-public partnerships with local nonprofit fair housing organizations working in their communities.
 FHIP is the only federal funding available for private nonprofit fair housing organizations to carry out fair housing enforcement and education nationwide.
 Private nonprofit fair housing organizations are the only private organizations in the country that educate communities and the housing industry and enforce the laws intended to protect us all from housing discrimination.